NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 > "You definitely held us at the highest standards, and I am extremely sorry that I couldn't meet the expectations."

 Again, shifting the responsibility and making it about "me" and "my standards."
-I think the *lowest* standard was they film and capture all the raw footage, because you signed on it.
+I think the *lowest* standard was they film and capture all the raw footage.
+They did not.

-I always considered myself a passionate amateur until this point, but now I realize how wide the spread in "professional" really is.
+**I always considered myself a passionate amateur until this point, but now I realize how wide the spread in "professional" really is.**

-Another friend told me the other day that she never even got her edited wedding videos, just the raw footage.
-It seems the norm for a lot of these wedding professionals is to be paid in full on the day of the event, leaving no accountability.
-It might be tricky, but respectfully negotiating different payment terms is something we should have done.
+Another friend told me the other day that she never even got her edited wedding videos, just the raw footage. **It seems the norm for a lot of wedding professionals is to be paid in full on the day of the event, leaving no accountability.
+It might have been tricky, but respectfully negotiating different payment terms is something we should have done.**

 Mistake 5.

+### Moving Forward

+I hope these reflections are useful to anyone who may be looking to hire a videographer on their own.
+I wish I had known better what to look out for and what questions to ask.
+I'm sure I won't make the same mistakes again.

+It really hurts to be minimized and taken advantage of.
+It leaves impressions that remain etched for a long time.
+One of the most insightful commentaries of this is [Dave Chappelle: Unforgiven | Exposing Comedy Central](https://youtu.be/EJJ-Pu8WsZU?t=140) at 2:20 where he describes how a grown adult stole a joke from 15 year-old Dave Chappelle.
+I know it will be a continous practice to internalize and overcome this.
+I know it will make me a better person.

+For now, I have what footage I have.
+I will be be creative, happy, and make the best of it.
+Our wedding was magical, and I will make something magical to share to with those I love.